Congenital Sucrase-Isomaltase Deficiency (CSID)

 How is this disorder diagnosed?

-CSID is diagnosed with a small bowel biopsy.
+CSID is usually diagnosed with a small bowel biopsy although genetic testing is now available for some mutations.
 The Hydrogen Breath test is not considered a reliable way to diagnose CSID.
 Enzyme levels are also used to identify mutations for CSID patients.
-This is important as some groups have a more severely restricted diets than others and can greatly contribute to the child's quality of life, and long term health.
+This is important as some mutations have a more severely restricted diets than others and can greatly contribute to the child's quality of life, and long term health.

 Is this disorder fatal?